 This section is envisioned to identify approaches with a focus on what information is required, what makes it authoritative or sufficiently trustworthy, and how it is securely conveyed in order to enable the OSP to provide Attestation A.

-A.1 Delegated Certificates
+A.1 Enterprise Originated Certificates

 Three solutions have been presented for passing vetted enterprise call origination information in the SIP signaling flow to enable an originating service provider (OSP) to assign A-level attestation to enterprise originated calls.
 The three solutions include; (1) Delegated Certificates; (2) Lemon Twist; and (3) Enterprise Certificates.

-The three solutions all extend the baseline SHAKEN framework to allow for an additional enterprise identity-header field as a mechanism for passing along required enterprise call origination information to the OSP (“enterprise signature”).
+The three solutions all extend the baseline SHAKEN framework to allow for an additional SIP Identity Header field added by the enterprise as a mechanism for passing along required enterprise call origination information to the OSP (“enterprise signature”).
 The three solutions suggest several different options by which the industry can issue STI certificates to vetted enterprise customers.
 Once an enterprise has obtained an STI certificate the three implementation models are nearly identical:

-The above description presumes a delegated certificate has been previously created and assigned to the business entity.
+The above description presumes an enterprise originated certificate has been previously created and assigned to the business entity.
 There will be a need to manage the assignment of these end user delegated certificates and other lifecycle processes, including a namespace for unique certificate extended subject names for the upstream enterprises.

 - Vetted enterprise and/or a trusted third-party vendor originates a call using a TN resource assigned to the enterprise or trusted vendor.

-- Vetted enterprise (or trusted vendor) adds a signed SIP Identity Header with a Rich Call Data PASSPorT using the enterprise SHAKEN certificate.
+- Vetted enterprise (or trusted vendor) adds a signed SIP Identity Header field with a Rich Call Data PASSPorT using the enterprise SHAKEN certificate.

 - OSP evaluates the enterprise information and uses local policy to determine if the signed information is trustworthy when attesting to the call.